sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 # Creating executable memory

-For our JIT, we'll need to allocate the memory that will hold our JIT'ted code.
+For our JIT, we'll need to first allocate the memory that will hold our JIT'ted code.
 The most important thing here is to create a block of memory that's executable so that we can later jump into it, run code, and then return back out.

-To do this, we need a few functions from the standard C library.
+To do this, we need a few functions from the standard C library, which we can access through the ```libc``` external module.

 {% highlight rust %}
 // added to Cargo.toml